Introduction to Teradata Referential Integrity

 No Referential Integrity is defined.

-If there is a CustomerId in the Sale Table that does not exist in the Customer Table, these rows are lost.
+Rows with a CustomerId in the Sale Table that is not present in the Customer Table are discarded.

 Standard Referential Integrity is defined